pcostesi/tp2-so-2012b/README.md

-# tp-arqui-q1-2015
+# tp2-so-2012b ~~tp-arqui-q1-2015~~

-From the acclaimed developers of "Oops, I just rm'ed / on Production" comes...
-The Barely Compiles Operating System.
+From the ashes of The Barely Compiles Operating System comes...
+ATLAS/CMS ®©™ Mainframe Corporate Edition.